Policy Goals & Objectives

 Reduce heat island effect by tree preservation and planting, reducing the amount of pavement dedicated to parking and travel lanes, and by encouraging the use of green roofs or reflective surfaces where appropriate.

-Expand the market for solar and other clean energy solutions in Indiana through supportive development standards, incentives, and mandates.
-Work with utility providers to ensure a modern electrical grid is built with capacity for clean energy production and storage in mind.
+Expand the market for solar and other clean energy solutions in Carmel through supportive development standards, incentives, and mandates.

 Continue to protect regional surface and ground water sources to ensure safe drinking water for Carmel and adjacent municipalities.
 Institute regulations that further protect the delineated wellhead protection areas from contaminants and land uses that have a higher risk of contaminating water resources.
 Consider incentivizing more native plantings, requiring less irrigation.